-- 3.2 Install the four (4)combinations of Spacer Bolts and Spacers for the pipe to be cut in the four (4) holes in the 3SA Machine Saddle (Picture 2 or Figure 5 item 1), with the Spacer End of the Bolts on the Bore (I.D.) side of the saddle. - 3.3 If required, place the Spacer on the Spacer Bolt (Picture 2 & Figure 1) protruding through the top of the Saddle.
+- 3.1 Select the correct combination of Spacer Bolts and/or spacers for pipe being cut. - Install the four (4) combinations of Spacer Bolts and Spacers for the pipe to be cut in the four (4) holes in the 4SA Machine Saddle (Picture 1 or Figure 1), with the Spacer End of the Bolts on the Bore (I.D.) side of the saddle. - 3.3 If required place the spacer on the Spacer Bolt protruding through the top of the Saddle.
 Secure Spacer Bolts and Spacers to the Saddle by threading the Hex Nut onto the threaded portion on the topside of Saddle.
-The hex nut does not have to be tightened with a wrench as the purpose of the nut is to secure the spacer bolt to the saddle.
+The hex nut does not have to be tightened with a wrench as the purpose of the nut is only to secure the spacer bolt to the saddle.

-Picture 2 - Spacer Bolt Installation
+Picture 1 - Spacer Bolt Installation